openstack/ironic-specs/specs/approved/active-node-creation.rst

 somewhat problematic from the standpoint of multiple API calls to create, validate, and adopt a node, on top of API calls to poll the current state of the node before proceeding to the next step.
-Bulk loaders should also be congnizent of their configurations as they potentially could result in the conductors consuming disk space and network bandwidth if items need to be staged on the conductor to support the node's normal operation.
+Bulk loaders should also be congnizant of their configurations as they potentially could result in the conductors consuming disk space and network bandwidth if items need to be staged on the conductor to support the node's normal operation.